 Sculptor and performance artist Nicola Dale enquires into the difference between knowledge and information in this new body of work created for The Portico Library.
 Developed through research at the Portico, Warburg and John Rylands libraries, this new hybrid piece considers the points at which text, symbol, sign and meaning collide.
 As we walk, sit and read among a series of mysterious plaster fragments installed throughout the library, we are invited to consider the past, present and future of language, and the parallels between the early modern period and our current digital age.

 The Portico Library’s bookshelves and archives are home to more than 25,000 historical volumes across a world of different subjects, containing countless beautiful illustrations and illuminations.
-This exhibition presented a rare opportunity for visitors to see our gallery space brimming with prints showing highlights from the collection.
-Shown alongside their original books and folios, the images reveal the wealth of creativity and inspiration enduring between the covers of the library’s volumes.

 The Portico Library opened its doors in 1806, just months before parliament first voted to abolish the Atlantic Slave Trade.
 These two events might seem relatively unrelated, but the library’s founding members included both high-profile abolitionists and pro-slavery activists.
 Although it was not a port city directly involved in the slave trade like Liverpool or Bristol, Manchester’s dramatic growth in population and prosperity in this era was closely linked to slavery, and as a result many Mancunians were passionate supporters of the system, while others were equally committed to its abolition.
 'Bittersweet: Legacies of Slavery & Abolition in Manchester' shares the story of the Atlantic Slave Trade and its consequences in Manchester and around the world, with original artefacts, contemporary artworks and new research from The Portico Library, Manchester Art Gallery, Tiwani Contemporary and private collections.
 This exhibition focuses on the ways in which late Georgian concepts of gentility rested upon the practices and profits of slavery.
 It also includes works in various media, created by artists of African descent, which dramatise the relationships between “home” and “away,” empire and colony, and slavery and freedom, all topics of constant debate within The Portico Library and on the streets of Manchester at the dawn of the nineteenth century.
 With Mary Evans, Keith Piper and Lubaina Himid.